Quando Rondo

 Tyquian Terrel Bowman (born March 23, 1999), better known by his stage name Quando Rondo, is an American rapper, singer, and songwriter.
 He signed with YoungBoy Never Broke Again's namesake record label, an imprint of Atlantic Records shortly after the release of his 2018 single, "I Remember" (featuring Lil Baby).
 The song received platinum certification by the Recording Industry Association of America (RIAA) and preceded his debut studio album, QPac (2020), which entered the Billboard 200 and contained his second platinum-certified song, "ABG".
-His second and third albums, Recovery (2023) and Here for a Reason (2024), both failed to chart.
+His second and third albums are Recovery (2023) and Here for a Reason (2024).

 Early life

 Tyquian Bowman was born and raised in Savannah, Georgia.
 Before developing an interest in music, Bowman participated in track and field during his high school years.
 As a teenager, he spent some time in juvenile detention centers.
 In 2017, he spent months in county jail and was released in October.
 At that time, he decided to pursue music full-time.
 During his teenage years, he also joined the Savannah and Atlanta subset of the Rollin' 60s Neighborhood Crips.

 His stage name is a play on his nickname, "Quando".
 He is also a fan of basketball player Rajon Rondo.
 He grew up listening to Chief Keef, Rich Homie Quan, Young Thug, and Camoflauge.